Galley: Early history

-Shipbuilders, probably Phoenician, a seafaring people who lived on the southern and eastern coasts of the Mediterranean, were the first to create the two-level galley that would be widely known under its Greek name, diērēs, or bireme.
-Even though the Phoenicians were among the most important naval civilizations in early classical antiquity, little detailed evidence have been found concerning the types of ships they used.
-The best depictions found so far have been small, highly stylized images on seals which depict crescent-shape vessels equipped with one mast and banks of oars.
-Colorful frescoes on the Minoan settlement on Santorini (c.
-1600 BC) show more detailed pictures of vessels with ceremonial tents on deck in a procession.
-Some of these are rowed, but others are paddled with men laboriously bent over the railings.
-This has been interpreted as a possible ritual reenactment of more ancient types of vessels, alluding to a time before rowing was invented, but little is otherwise known about the use and design of Minoan ships.
+The Phoenicians were among the most significant naval civilizations in early classical antiquity, but little detailed evidence has been found of what kind of ships they used.
+The best depictions found so far have been small, highly stylized images on seals which illustrate crescent-shaped vessels equipped with a single mast and bank of oars.
+Colorful frescoes at the Minoan settlement on Santorini (about 1600 BC) depict vessels with tents arranged in a ceremonial procession.
+Some of the vessels are rowed, but others are paddled.
+This has been interpreted as a possible ritual reenactment of more ancient types of vessels, alluding to a time before rowing was invented.
+Little is otherwise known about the use and design of Minoan ships.